jvalin17/Machine-Learning-algorithms/Self-Training Semi-Supervised Program/Readme.md

-###Problem Statement: Predict gender for given data which conisits of age sex and weight as attributes.
+###Problem Statement: Predict gender for given data which conisits of age, height and weight as attributes.

 ####Data
 Ds - set of records given in data-set